TedHusted/awake/awake.md/awake.md

 “Elena is out of the office, but I’ll update her on whatever we decide to do.”

 “Thanks, Adrian,” says Ravi from the other chair, speaking with a light British accent.
-He brushed back a lock of thick black hair.
+He brushes back a lock of thick black hair.
 “Where do we stand with the software?”

 “The development team is on board with Brent’s changes.
 We do have some questions but they can wait for now.
 The consensus is that we can proceed with the rest of the rollout.”

 Emma asks, “Any news on Brent’s condition?”
 Around her neck is a woven gold chocker with the Pulse logo.
 The gold weave matches her earrings, barely visible under her shoulder-length brown hair.
 A patch with the same logo is embroidered onto Adrian and Ravi’s matching polo shirts.

 “Elena is at the hospital as we speak, and Brent’s sibling is on his way here from Michigan.
-For now, they … they put him in a medically induced coma.”
+For now, they … they put Brent in a medically induced coma.”

 “How awful! — Did HR send something to the hospital?”